 Welcome to the Education Advocacy Trust

 The Education Advocacy Trust (EdAT) was established to promote the mutual professional interests of education and training psychologists through fund raising and other political activities.
-The Trust works with the American Psychological Association Practice Organization political action committee (APAPO-PAC) to support members of Congress or federal candidates who champion legislative initiatives that increase federal support and funding for psychology education and training.
+The Trust works with the American Psychological Association Practice Organization political action committee (APAPO-PAC) to support members of Congress or federal candidates who champion legislative initiatives that increase federal support and/or funding for psychology education and training.

-Because the Trust is a separate 501(c)(6) organization, we are able to conduct advocacy activities free of the IRS provisions that constrain APA, a 501(c)(3) organization.
-Currently, our services and activities are primarily funded by voluntary contributions from psychologists and psychology students.
+Because EdAT is a separate 501(c)(6) organization, we are able to conduct advocacy activities free of the IRS provisions that constrain APA, a 501(c)(3) organization.
+Currently, our activities are primarily funded by voluntary contributions from psychologists and psychology faculty, students and researchers.

 Nurturing Psychology's Champions